25HoursaDay/commissioned-resources/25Embed/README.md

 **<h1 align="center">25Embed</h1>**
 **<h2>If you were directed to this page from an embed, please contact the original content owner to let them know their hard work is being stolen!</h2>**
-<h1>About 25Embed</h1>
-25Embed is a tool to prevent your content from being embedded on sites that are not yours.
+<p>25Embed is a tool to prevent your content from being stolen using embeds.</p>

 # Installation
 To install 25Embed, first you must create your own [config.js](https://github.com/25HoursaDay/commissioned-resources/blob/main/25Embed/config.js) file with settings to your liking (see [here]() for more information on config.js) or leave the settings default.
 You may also use the tool I have made to help with this process: [here]()